 Note: Currently, there isn’t a trial version of Task Factory to run on Azure Data Factory SSIS Integration Runtime because of the way the IR handles the installation and licensing for third-party components.

-Important: Before activating your Task Factory license, you need to obtain an ADF-ready license from the SentryOne sales department.
-You can contact them at email@example.com.
+Important: Before activating your Task Factory license, you need to obtain an ADF-ready license from the SolarWinds sales department.
+Contact your sales represenative for more information.
 Select the license based on the number of nodes in your SSIS Integration Runtime.

 Configuring Task Factory on Azure-SSIS Integration Runtime

 - Configure your settings on the Initial Integration runtime setup screen, and then continue to Advanced settings.